Bira/octopus-carnival/_drafts/wir-mm-4e-doppelganger.md

 I'm guessing the peaceful folks have a really hard time with prejudice from "righteous citizens" who think they're all evil infiltrators.

+As you'd expect, the Eberron setting treats them a lot better, and makes them valid PC choices.

 ## The Numbers

 Doppelgangers are Medium Natural Humanoids (shapechangers).
 They have a base